Skip to main content

 Special Categories and Social Security Schemes

-The Order also establishes minimum and maximum bases, as well as contribution rates, for groups covered under the General Scheme with specializations, and for various special social security schemes (such as those for agricultural workers, seafarers, artists, and bullfighting professionals).
+The 2026 rules also establish specific bases and contribution rules for groups covered under the General Scheme with special features, and for various special social security schemes such as those for agricultural workers, domestic employees, seafarers, artists, and self-employed workers.

 Self-Employed Workers